Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 @eliapelle unsplash

 Several factors can cause the hands to swell when hiking, but the most common causes are gravity and how the body distributes heat during exercise.
-As the core muscles heat up when hiking, the vascular system cools the body by releasing more fluid to our fingers, hands, and feet.
+Gravity plays a significant role in this process, as it pulls the fluid in our bodies towards the lower extremities, including our fingers, hands, and feet.
+As the core muscles heat up when hiking, the vascular system cools the body by releasing more fluid to these areas.
 When blood reaches the skin to dissipate the heat, fluids leak out of the vessels, causing swelling of the limbs.

 On a recent backpacking trip in the California Marble Mountains, I noticed that the ring on my finger felt so tight that I could not remove it.
 My fingers and hands were visibly puffy and felt slightly numb.
 It was intensely hot, although I was drinking plenty of water and not consuming excess salt.
 Therefore, I knew that I was not suffering from dehydration or retaining fluids.
-Although disturbing, I wasn’t worried because this happened before, and my hands eventually shrank to normal.
+This was not my first experience with hand swelling while hiking, and I knew from past instances that my hands would eventually return to normal.

 When I got home, I researched the topic.
-It turns out that this condition is common. and it turns out that this condition is common.
+It turns out that this condition is quite common among hikers, so you’re not alone in experiencing it.

 Here are a few things you can do to prevent swelling while hiking.